 Deployment groups- This gives children the opportunity to work with others who have a parent deployed, so that they can share experiences and support each other.
 Activities might include: writing emails, making videos to deployed parents, making scrap books/ diaries to share with parents upon their return, learning about the places which parents are deployed to.

 Homework Clubs- In response to parental requests we have a homework club that runs during lunch times each week, this means that any child who is struggling to complete homework at home or requires additional help can drop in to these sessions with a Military Support Assistant.

 We believe supporting a child who is leaving is as important as supporting a child who has just joined.
 We ensure that all relevant records are transferred to the new school and teachers will often make contact with the new school/teacher, to talk about your child and how they learn best.

-If a child is particularly anxious about moving to a new school additional support can be put into place with a Pastoral Support Assistant, they might discuss concerns and even research the new school, so the child knows what to expect and feels prepared.
+If a child is particularly anxious about moving to a new school additional support can be put into place with a Military Support Assistant, they might discuss concerns and even research the new school, so the child knows what to expect and feels prepared.

 Below you will find the link to the Service Children’s Education dedicated website for mobility.
 Here you will be able to find useful information including a link to the SCE mobility toolkit and to the Moving Schools Pack.
 In addition, you can watch videos of SCE children sharing their personal experiences of preparing to leave or arrive at their school, and find out what helps them to settle into their new surroundings.